Positioned for Future Success:

 If you get a COVID-19 test and the healthcare provider files it with a sick or regular visit, you may still have to pay a copayment or deductible for the visit.

 Blue Cross is not covering tests done for public health surveillance, or tests required to return to work, recreational groups, camp, athletics or school.
-This was effective March 18, 2020, and is based on federal guidance from the departments of Labor, Health and Human Services and Treasury, as well as Louisiana state law.
+This policy is consistent with our insurance contracts and is consistent with from the departments of Labor, Health and Human Services and Treasury, as well as Louisiana state law.

 COVID Defense App